Danielxburns/HWTracker/README.md

 # HWTracker
-A vanilla JS homework tracker with an Express server and using MongoDB
+A vanilla JS homework tracker with an Express server using MongoDB

 To start, in terminal type:
 * npm install